InspiryThemes/realhomes-docs/docs/import-demo.md

 # Import Demo Contents

+!!! info "Important Information"
+    If you want to build a ==Vacation Rentals== websit then you can skip to the [How to Setup Vacation Rentals](how-to-setup-vacation-rentals.md) guide from here.

 You can follow one of these approaches.

 - One Click Demo Import **( Automatic & Recommended )**